Types of Horse Treats

 Carrots

 Carrots are a healthy treat full of beta-carotene, which the body converts to vitamin A during digestion.
-Grazers generally take their vitamin A from pasture & alfalfa hay (many commercial grains are also fortified with it) so your horse doesn’t need carrots to supplement their intake.
-Also note that carrots are high in sugar & their feeding should be limited for horses with Cushing’s syndrome or insulin resistance.
+Grazers generally take their vitamin A from pasture and alfalfa hay (many commercial grains are also fortified with it) so your horse doesn’t need carrots to supplement their intake.
+Also note that carrots are high in sugar and their feeding should be limited for horses with Cushing’s syndrome or insulin resistance.

 Apple Treat